OOPSpam/blog/_posts/2024-08-13-spam-protection-for-bubble.io.md

 ## 2. Installing OOPSpam & ipiphy Bubble plugins

-One of [the five fields](https://www.oopspam.com/docs/#request-body-parameters) OOPSpam API allows you to pass is ```senderIP```.
+[One of the parameters](https://www.oopspam.com/docs/#spam-detection) OOPSpam API allows you to pass is ```senderIP```.
 While it is not necessary to send a visitor's IP, it helps with spam detection.
 For that, we need to install the **ipiphy plugin by Bubble**.
 It is a simple plugin that would allow us to get a visitor's IP.

 The second plugin we need to install is our beloved [OOPSpam Spam Detection plugin for Bubble](https://bubble.io/plugin/oopspam-spam-detection-1582908608700x936823858020745200).